egovernments/Digit-Core/frontend/micro-ui/web/micro-ui-internals/packages/modules/workbench/README.md

 3. Update Master data for selected data.
     // TODO Add more information

+4. Localisation screens

+5. MDMS UI Schema

+6. Data push for any API based on schema

 # Mandatory changes to use Workbench module

 1. Assuming core module is already updated with 1.5.38+ and related changes were taken